naninovel/docs/docs/en/guide/backgrounds.md

 ## Generic Backgrounds

 Generic background is the most flexible background actor implementation.
 It's based on a prefab with a `Generic Background Behaviour` component attached to the root object.
-Appearance changes and all the other background parameters are routed as [Unity events](https://docs.unity3d.com/Manual/UnityEvents.html) allowing to implement the behavior of the underlying object in any way you wish.
+Appearance changes and all the other background parameters are routed as [Unity events](https://docs.unity3d.com/Manual/UnityEvents.html) allowing you to implement the behavior of the underlying object in any way you wish.

 ![](https://i.gyazo.com/6483ef3e84549c1bbfbdffc6556308ea.png)

 ::: info NOTE
-Generic actor implementations just route events from the scenario scripts and it's up to user to implement the underlying behaviour, e.g., how the actor should react to the appearance or visibility change commands, whether and how it will adapt to aspect ratio changes, etc. Don't expect most of the actor-related features to work automatically with the generic implementations.
+Generic actor implementations just route events from the scenario scripts and it's up to the user to implement the underlying behavior, e.g., how the actor should react to the appearance or visibility change commands, whether and how it will adapt to aspect ratio changes, etc. Don't expect most of the actor-related features to work automatically with the generic implementations.
 :::

 To create generic background prefab from a template, use `Create -> Naninovel -> Background -> Generic` context asset menu.